Ben-Semmler/minishell_42/readme.txt

 KNOWN BUGS:
 -echo with '-n' option adds a space before the output string

+THINGS TO TEST:
+-Make sure there arent any cases where pipes/redirections shouldnt be forked.

 || is the OR operator.
 It executes the command on the right only if the command on the left returned an error
 && The second command will only execute if the first command has executed successfully